Afghanistan girls soccer team given asylum in Portugal

 One wants to be a doctor, another a movie producer, others engineers.
 All dream of growing up to be professional soccer players.

-Then the message finally came early Sunday: A charter flight would carry the girls and their families from Afghanistan — to where they didn’t know.
+The message finally came early Sunday: A charter flight would carry the girls and their families from Afghanistan — to where they didn’t know.
 The buses that would take them to the airport were already on their way.

 “They left their homes and left everything behind,” Farkhunda Muhtaj, the captain of the Afghanistan women’s national team who from her home in Canada had spent the last few weeks communicating with the girls and working to help arrange their rescue, told The Associated Press.
 “They can’t fathom that they’re out of Afghanistan.”